Equity market gains 0.6% as Dangote Cement, Access Bank, UBA surge

 By Peter Egwuatu

-The Nigeria equity market closed green on Monday as the Nigerian Stock Exchange, All-Share Index (ASI) rose 0.6 percent or 60 bases points , bps to settle at 26,695.18 points.
+The Nigeria equity market closed green today (Monday ) as the Nigerian Stock Exchange, All-Share Index (ASI) rose 0.6 percent or 60 bases points , bps to settle at 26,695.18 points.

+Stock market investors’ investments drop by 0.33 %(Opens in a new browser tab)

 The increase in ASI was impacted by gains recorded in Dangote Cement which went up by 1.4 percent, Access Bank 4.3 percent and UBA 6.1 percent.